 - TL;DR: Formulating tracing biological structures as an RL problem and using DRL to track synthetic axons, generalising to real data

 - Abstract: Automatically tracing elongated structures, such as axons and blood vessels, is a challenging problem in the field of biomedical imaging, but one with many downstream applications.
 Real, labelled data is sparse, and existing algorithms either lack robustness to different datasets, or otherwise require significant manual tuning.
 Here, we instead learn a tracking algorithm in a synthetic environment, and apply it to tracing axons.
-To do so, we formulate tracking as a reinforcement learning problem, and apply deep reinforcement learning techniques to learn how to track.
+To do so, we formulate tracking as a reinforcement learning problem, and apply deep reinforcement learning techniques with a continuous action space to learn how to track at the subpixel level.
 We train our model on simple synthetic data and test it on mouse cortical two-photon microscopy images.
 Despite the domain gap, our model approaches the performance of a heavily engineered tracker from a standard analysis suite for neuronal microscopy.
 We show that fine-tuning on real data improves performance, allowing better transfer when real labelled data is available.
 Finally, we demonstrate that our model's uncertainty measure—a feature lacking in hand-engineered trackers—corresponds with how well it tracks the structure.

 - Code of conduct: I have read and accept the code of conduct.